-This policy is designed to help directors, officers and all employees of Goodwin University identify situations that present potential conflicts of interest and to provide you with a procedure that, if observed, will allow a transaction to be treated as valid and binding even though a director, officer, or employee has or may have a conflict of interest with respect to the transaction.
+This policy is designed to help directors, officers and all employees of University of Bridgeport identify situations that present potential conflicts of interest and to provide you with a procedure that, if observed, will allow a transaction to be treated as valid and binding even though a director, officer, or employee has or may have a conflict of interest with respect to the transaction.
 Throughout your employment at the University, conflicts of interests are to be avoided.
-For a full outline of circumstances deemed to create Conflicts of Interests, please review the outline of this policy on the Goodwin Policy Website.
+For a full outline of circumstances deemed to create Conflicts of Interests, please review the outline of this policy on the Goodwin Policy Website on behalf of the University of Bridgeport.